 For example: In case of college database, there may be the number of applications like General Office, Library, Account Office, Hostel etc. Each of these applications may maintain the following information into own private file applications:

+It is clear from the above file systems, that there is some common data of the student which has to be mentioned in each application, like Rollno, Name, Class, Phone_No~ Address etc. This will cause the problem of redundancy which results in wastage of storage space and difficult to maintain, but in case of centralized database, data can be shared by number of applications and the whole college can maintain its computerized data with the following database:

 It is clear in the above database that Rollno, Name, Class, Father_Name, Address,